Sima de los Huesos hominins: Classification

-In a 1993 preliminary report of the human fossil discoveries from Sima de los Huesos (at the time about 700 fossils representing the entire skeleton), Arsuaga and colleagues noted the many distinctly Neanderthal traits (apomorphies), and characterized the material as an early stage in Neanderthal evolution.

-When the Sima de los Huesos fossils were discovered, Middle Pleistocene European and African fossils were usually classified as Homo heidelbergensis, a wide-ranging species which was considered the last common ancestor of modern humans and Neanderthals.
-Arsuaga and colleagues instead believed Europe was more isolated from Africa, and placed the 1 million year old Homo antecessor (from the Gran Dolina) as the last common ancestor.
-They further believed that every Middle Pleistocene European fossil was part of a single population (H. heidelbergensis) ancestral to Neanderthals.
-In 2002, British physical anthropologist Chris Stringer instead suggested classifying the Sima de los Huesos hominins as archaic Neanderthals but conceded they could be an extremely late H. heidelbergensis group.
-In 2011, Arsuaga and colleagues failed to identify Neanderthal apomorphies in the holotype specimen of H. heidelbergensis — the jawbone Mauer 1 — and questioned the applicability of heidelbergensis to more derived specimens (with Neanderthal apomorphies).
-In 2012, Stringer reaffirmed that the Sima de los Huesos hominins are much more derived than other Middle Pleistocene specimens (including Mauer 1), and should be moved from H. heidelbergensis to H. neanderthalensis.
-In 2014, Arsuaga and colleagues agreed with Stringer — recognizing two distinct groups in Middle Pleistocene Europe — but were unsure whether species or subspecies distinction from H. neanderthalensis was more appropriate.
+In a 1993 preliminary report of the human fossil discoveries from Sima de los Huesos (about 700 fossils at the time, representing the entire skeleton), Arsuaga and colleagues noted many Neanderthal traits (apomorphies) and characterized the material as an early stage of Neanderthal evolution.
+When the Sima de los Huesos fossils were discovered, Middle Pleistocene European and African fossils were usually classified as Homo heidelbergensis: a wide-ranging species which was considered the last common ancestor of modern humans and Neanderthals.
+Arsuaga and colleagues believed that Europe was more isolated from Africa, identified the one-million-year-old Homo antecessor (from the Gran Dolina) as the last common ancestor, and characterized every Middle Pleistocene European fossil as part of a single population (H. heidelbergensis) ancestral to Neanderthals.
+British physical anthropologist Chris Stringer suggested classifying the Sima de los Huesos hominins as archaic Neanderthals in 2002, but conceded they could be an extremely-late H. heidelbergensis group.
+Arsuaga and colleagues failed to identify Neanderthal apomorphies in the holotype specimen of H. heidelbergensis (the jawbone Mauer 1) in 2011, and questioned the applicability of heidelbergensis to specimens with Neanderthal apomorphies.
+In 2012, Stringer reaffirmed that the Sima de los Huesos hominins should be moved from H. heidelbergensis to H. neanderthalensis.
+Two years later, Arsuaga and colleagues agreed with Stringer (recognizing two distinct groups in Middle Pleistocene Europe) but were unsure whether species or subspecies distinction from H. neanderthalensis was more appropriate.